JediRhymeTrix/ProfanityFilter/README.md

 # ProfanityFilter
 Simple profanity filter and sentiment classifier in python

-NOTE: To add words to the database, add the newline separated words to `data/feed_list.txt` and run `FeedList.py`.
+NOTE: To add words to the database, add the newline separated words to `data/feed_list.txt` and run `FeedList.py` with 2-letter language code as command line argument. \
+eg. `python FeedList.py -l en`
 ## Instructions:

 - <h3>Docker:</h3>